GaretJax/pop-analysis-suite/docs/advanced/ppd-reference.rst

 By reading the preceding snippet, a few observations can be made:

  1. Not all methods are defined.
-In fact, the parser doesn't care if the object is fully defined until it doesn't receive a request or a response for an inexistent method ID.
+In fact, the parser doesn't care if the object is fully defined or not until it doesn't receive a request or a response for an inexistent method ID.

  2. Methods can return multiple values.
 The first return value is always mapped to the C++ return value (if non-``void``), while the following